 Expenses that can be directly attributed to a particular function are charged to that function.
 Certain costs have been allocated among more than one program or activity based on objectively evaluated financial and non-financial data or reasonable subjective methods determined by management.
-The expenses that are allocated include salaries, payroll taxes, fringe benefits, dues and subscriptions, website, meals and entertainment, postage, printing and repairs and maintenance which are allocated on the basis of estimates of time and effort, and utilities, rent, insurance and depreciation, which are allocated primarily based on a location or square footage basis.
+The expenses that are allocated include salaries, payroll taxes, fringe benefits, dues and subscriptions, website, meals and entertainment, miscellaneous, postage, printing, repairs and maintenance security system, special events and telephone which are allocated on the basis of estimates of time and effort, and utilities, insurance and depreciation, which are allocated primarily based on a location or square footage basis.